 Qualification Goals: Students understand the scientific-theoretical prerequisites of empirical research on inequalities and are able to comprehend the processes of academic knowledge production.
 They know social science methods and know how to apply them in relation to concrete research questions.
-They understand how qualitative, ethnographic, participatory and transdisciplinary methods can be used to reconstruct concrete everyday worlds and in which socio-spatial contexts these are integrated.
-Furthermore, they know the application contexts and challenges of the different methods.
+They understand how qualitative, ethnographic, participatory and transdisciplinary methods can be used to reconstruct concrete everyday worlds in which socio-spatial contexts are integrated.
+Furthermore, students are familiar with contexts and challenges in applying these different methods.

-Content: In the module, the scientific and epistemological foundations of social science research are taught and reflected upon in the context of questions of human geography research on global inequalities.
-The basic epistemic assumptions, as well as theoretical and conceptual foundations of methods in various scientific disciplines and methodological approaches, as well as their fields of application in research and practice are taught.
-Furthermore, practical methods of data collection and analysis, as well as the development of an exemplary research design are in the focus.
-The methods are practiced in small groups on empirical questions under close supervision by the lecturer.
-Principles of research ethics and ethical guidelines are introduced and reflections on ethical questions in the own research are initiated.
-Principles and practices of good scientific practice, procedures of anonymization of research data and data management are practiced.
-Furthermore, students acquire knowledge in software-supported literature search and management, as well as an introduction to data analysis programs by means of practical exercises.
+Content: In this module, the scientific and epistemological foundations of social science research are taught and reflected upon in the context of questions of human geography research on global inequalities.
+The basic epistemic assumptions and the theoretical and conceptual foundations of methods in various scientific disciplines and methodological approaches, as well as potential fields of application in research and practice, are taught.
+A particular focus is placed on practical methods of data collection and analysis, as well as on the development of an exemplary research design.
+Methods are practiced in small groups using empirical questions, and under close supervision by the lecturer.
+Basic principles of research ethics and ethical guidelines are introduced and reflections on ethical questions in students' own research are initiated.
+This includes principles of good scientific practice, as well as procedures of anonymization of research data and data management.
+Furthermore, students acquire knowledge in software-supported literature search and management, and are introduced to data analysis programs in the form of practical exercises.